 An employer-sponsored 401(k) plan may be an important part of your financial plan for retirement.
-Between tax-deferred growth, tax-deductible contributions and the opportunity to take advantage of employer matching contributions, a 401(k) can be a useful tool for investing long term.
 Managing those investments wisely means keeping an eye on market movements.
 When a bear market sets in, you may be tempted to make a flight to safety with bonds or other conservative investments.
 If you’re asking yourself, “Should I move my 401(k) to bonds?” consider the potential pros and cons of making such a move.
-Also, consider talking with a financial advisor about what the wisest move in your portfolio would be.
+Also, consider talking with a financial advisor about what the wisest move would be for your individual portfolio.

 Bonds and the Bear Market